 02. Do think about what you actually want

-"The natural instinct is to say yes to everyone [to start with] because you're just so grateful someone likes your shit," said The AOI's Lou Bones.
+"The natural instinct is to say yes to everyone [to start with] because you're just so grateful someone likes your shit," said The AOI' (opens in new tab)s Lou Bones.
 But if you're saying yes to the kind of clients or work you don't really want to do, that's always going to be the kind of work you're commissioned for.

-Singh suggested figuring out the kind of creative environment you prefer and going after that.
+Karen Singh (opens in new tab) suggested figuring out the kind of creative environment you prefer and going after that.
 It might not always be big brands – some illustrators work better with a smaller, more personal client experience.

 03. Don't follow trends